mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 The "utility types" provided by TypeScript create a new type based on existing types.
+We have already seen `Readonly` and `Record`.
-Here is a summary of most of them.
+A summary of the rest of them follows.
+Note that none of these are used frequently.

 - `Partial<T>`
   This creates a type that is the same as `T` except all the properties are optional.
 - `Required<T>`
   This creates a type that is the same as `T` except all the properties are required.

 - `Pick<T, K>`
-  This creates a type contains the members of `T` that are listed by name in the union type `K`.
+  This creates a type that contains the members of `T` that are listed by name in the union type of string literals `K`.
 - `Omit<T, K>`
-  This creates a type contains the members of `T` that are not listed by name in the union type `K`.
+  This creates a type that contains the members of `T` that are not listed by name in the union type of string literals `K`.

 - `Extract<T, U>`
   This creates a type that contains the members of `T` that can be assigned to the type `U`.
 - `Exclude<T, U>`
   This creates a type that contains the members of `T` that cannot be assigned to the type `U`.